 It seems unlikely that the Fab Forties will ever be finished.
 There is no complete playlist for the first few weeks of Radio London's life, although Alan has also complied a feature that we've called 'Fossilised Fab Forties', where he has painstakingly pieced together snippets of information regarding the early playlists.
 (See Features Index.)
 We still know little about the contents of the climber lists of 1965, and have yet to identify which of the DJs presented which countdowns that year.

-are still many photos to be added and many tales to be told.
+remain many photos to be added and many tales to be told.
 This is especially

-true of the Fab Forties' lesser-known recording artistes; every so often,
+true of the Fab Forties' lesser-known recording artistes.
+Every so often,

 "It was the information from the Radio London website and its Fab Forties that helped me put together such a memorable playlist for Pirate BBC Essex.
 And I should like to thank Mary and Chris Payne for providing some of the songs which were enjoyed by millions of listeners."